Effective Ways to Motivate Employees

 SHOW ME THE MONEY OR NOT

-Popularized by the movie Jerry Maguire, staring Tom Cruise and Renee Zellweger, Show me the money has become a commonly used term in society.
+Popularized by the movie Jerry Maguire, starring Tom Cruise and Renee Zellweger, Show me that money has become a commonly used term in society.
 And, often, this is the basis for what most people think is at the top of the list for employee motivation.
 But, is it?

 Naturally, higher pay is never frowned upon.
 There is not a person in the world that couldn't use more money.
 Between bills, children, higher education, and personal desires, among many other reasons, money is a factor that can never be ignored.
 It is a need that we must all have filled.

 Many companies use money as an incentive for motivation.
 Is this wrong?
 Not necessarily.
 Big pay raises and bonuses are always something that a person can use and these are things that will certainly never be turned down.
 Cash is a motivator that will always be popular.
 And, if possible, money is always a good choice to use for employee motivation because who doesn't like the money?